openobserve/openobserve-docs/docs/architecture.md

 ### etcd and object storage
 ![Single node architecture using etcd and s3](./images/architecture-ha2.jpg)

-Router, Querier and Ingester nodes can be horizontally scaled to accomodate for higher traffic.
+Router, Querier and Ingester nodes can be horizontally scaled to accommodate for higher traffic.

 Etcd is used to store metadata like organization, users, functions, alert rules and cluster node information.